Skip to main navigation Skip to search Skip to main content

 Abstract

 Expensive optimization problems pose significant challenges to traditional gradient-free optimization due to their costly evaluation overhead.
 Surrogate model-assisted evolutionary optimization, which substitutes expensive evaluation functions with surrogate models, can effectively overcome these challenges.
 Designing an efficient surrogate model is the key issue in model-assisted evolutionary optimization.
 In recent years, establishing surrogate models through the relationships between solutions has become a promising modeling strategy, following regression and classification models.
 However, there has been a notable lack of systematic organization or comprehensive summary of relation models, which has impeded the structured development of this burgeoning research area.
-This paper seeks to address this gap by viewing relations as a perspective to outline the contextual development of the field, defining a robust framework for researching relation models, and reviewing typical strategies within each framework.
+This article seeks to address this gap by viewing relations as a perspective to outline the contextual development of the field, defining a robust framework for researching relation models, and reviewing typical strategies within each framework.
 Finally, it validates the effectiveness of numerous strategies through experiments.
-The entire collection of strategies will be open-sourced on GitHub1, facilitating greater participation from the research community in this field of study.
+The entire collection of strategies will be open-sourced on GitHub, facilitating greater participation from the research community in this field of study.

 Original languageEnglish